pythological/kanren/README.md

 ## Extending `kanren`

-`kanren` uses [`multipledispatch`](http://github.com/mrocklin/multipledispatch/) and the [`logical-unification` library](https://github.com/pythological/unification) to support pattern matching on user defined types.
+`kanren` uses the [`logical-unification` library](https://github.com/pythological/unification) to support pattern matching on user defined types.
 Essentially, types that can be unified can be used with most `kanren` goals.
 See the [`logical-unification` project's examples](https://github.com/pythological/unification#examples) for demonstrations of how arbitrary types can be made unifiable.

 ## About